Haniabdala/Deutsch-Josza-algorithm/README.md

 This process allows the algorithm to distinguish between constant and balanced functions with just one query, offering an exponential speedup over classical methods.

-## Code Implementation

-The algorithm is implemented using **Qiskit**, a quantum computing framework, which allows us to simulate quantum circuits and execute quantum algorithms.

-## Deutsch-Jozsa Algorithm: Query Complexity

-In the context of the **Deutsch-Jozsa problem**, we aim to determine whether a given function \( f: \{0, 1\}^n \to \{0, 1\} \) is **constant** or **balanced** with the fewest queries to an oracle.
-The complexity of solving this problem is measured in terms of **query complexity**, which refers to the number of queries needed to determine the function type in the worst-case scenario.
-In this problem, we focus on minimizing the number of queries to the oracle, as all other computational steps (like preprocessing and postprocessing) are considered negligible.

-This problem highlights how quantum computing can drastically reduce the number of queries needed compared to classical approaches.

-## Query Complexity Analogy

-Imagine an oracle as a **wise sage** perched atop a **high mountain**.
-Every time you need to ask a question, you must hike up the mountain to inquire.
-Since the journey to the top is difficult and time-consuming, it’s essential to minimize the number of trips to the oracle.
-Each time you ask a question (a query), it counts as one journey, so the focus is on reducing the number of queries.

-The goal of the **Deutsch-Jozsa problem** is to figure out whether the function provided by the oracle is **constant** (always outputs the same value) or **balanced** (half of the inputs map to 0 and the other half to 1).
-We aim to minimize the number of queries to figure this out, ensuring that we don’t waste unnecessary trips.

 ## Classical Query Complexity

 In the **classical case**, the oracle takes an input \( i \in \{0, 1\}^n \) and outputs \( f(i) \in \{0, 1\} \).
 The task is to determine whether the function \( f \) is constant or balanced by making a series of queries.